-The nomination committee also discusses the size of the board, its composition, the election of a chairman for the AGM, fees for board members and, when appropriate, the election of auditors.
+The nomination committee thus discusses the size of the board, its composition in terms of expertise and experience, among other things, the election of the chairman of the board and a chairman for the AGM, fees for board members, principles for the nomination committee and the election of auditors.
 No fees were paid to the nomination committee's chairman or to any other member of the nomination committee.
-The nomination committee's work in preparation for the next AGM is not yet complete and more information will be presented before and at the 2018 AGM.
+The nomination committee's work in preparation for the next AGM is not yet complete and more information will be presented before and at the 2020 AGM.